 Living in a Tower

 Canary Wharf is one of London’s greatest success stories, with the interest around and within the area increasing at a rapid rate.
-Horizons Tower is just 1.3km away from Canary Wharf Station and with 1, 2 and 3 bedrooms available, you don’t want to miss out.
+Our Able Quay Millharbour and Dockside at Millharbour developments are just a 3 minute walk away from South Quay DLR station and a 10 minute walk away from Canary Wharf tube station.
+With 2 bedroom apartments available, you don’t want to miss out.

-Also to mention central London is within easy reach, the local area boasts plenty to do.
-See famous acts at the O2, pop to the cinema, hang out in the parks and tropical gardens, see the Cutty Sark, visit museums, and much more.
+Also to mention central London is within easy reach.
+You can reach Bank within 18 minutes via DLR from South Quay station and you can reach Liverpool street via the Jubilee line from Canary Wharf station in 33 minutes.
+The local area boasts plenty to do; See famous acts at the O2, pop to the cinema, hang out in the parks and tropical gardens, see the Cutty Sark, visit museums, and much more.